-In spring 2015, the first phase of a renovation and expansion of the museum is to begin.
-The $5-million project, designed by Yvonne Szeto and Bruce White of the renowned international architectural firm Pei Cobb Freed & Partners, will encompass more than 15,000 square feet of the museum’s interior.
-The proposed design will expand the lobby and visitor spaces and reintroduce the museum bookshop; add a central staircase and elevator; install floor-to-ceiling windows on two stories looking west to Marvin Grove to add natural light to the Central Court and adjacent galleries; expand and renovate storage and study spaces for the collection of works on paper; and add a teaching/learning gallery.
+Encompasseing more than 15,000 square feet of the museum’s interior, it expanded the lobby and visitor spaces and reintroduced the museum bookshop; added a central staircase and elevator; installed floor-to-ceiling windows on two stories looking west to Marvin Grove to add natural light to the Central Court and adjacent galleries; expanded and renovated storage and study spaces for the collection of works on paper; and added a teaching/learning gallery.